close-dev-team/mobile-close-channel-sdk-ios/README.md

 ⚠️ The SDK supports iOS version 12.0 and higher, be sure the `iOS Deployment target` in the project settings of your app is set to 12.0 or higher.
 Both Arm and x86 processor architectures are supported, thus the SDK will also work in the simulator.

-⚠️ iPads targets are not supported
+> ⚠️ iPad targets are not supported<br>
+  ⚠️ SwiftUI is not specifically supported

 ### Permissions